-In his first letter to Timothy, Paul says that “women will be saved through childbearing” (2:15).
+In his first letter to Timothy, Paul said that “women will be saved through childbearing” (2:15).
 If this is the case, there must be more than one way to be saved.

-First, in the Jewish culture of Paul’s day, it was believed that if women died in childbirth it was a direct punishment for Eve’s role in the Fall.
-Thus, Paul may well be assuring believers that women will be kept safe through the process of childbirth “if they continue in faith, love and holiness with propriety” (2:15).
-As such, Paul’s words refute the denigration of women both in the culture and in the church.
+First, in the Jewish culture of Paul’s day, it was believed that if women died in childbirth, it was a direct punishment for Eve’s role in the fall.
+Thus, Paul may well have been assuring believers that women will be kept safe through the process of childbirth “if they continue in faith, love and holiness with propriety” (2:15).
+As such, Paul’s words refuted the denigration of women both in the culture and in the church.

 Furthermore, men and women alike are ultimately saved as a result of the most significant birth in the history of humanity.
-Thus, Paul may also be alluding to the fact that just as “the woman [Eve] was deceived and became a sinner” (v.
-14), so the woman (Mary) conceived and brought forth the Savior.
+Thus, Paul may have also been alluding to the fact that just as “the woman [Eve] was deceived and became a sinner” (v.
+14), so the woman Mary conceived and brought forth the Savior.